kwamedan/my-full-template/README.md

 Hero Image used in the About page: [About Image](https://www.pexels.com/photo/close-up-shot-of-a-person-holding-a-gold-trophy-6250975/)

+Google support to help insert the map into the footer of the page:
+[Google Help](https://support.google.com/maps/answer/144361?hl=en-GB&co=GENIE.Platform%3DDesktop#:~:text=Embed%20a%20map%20or%20directions&text=Click%20Share%20or%20embed%20map,Click%20Embed%20map.&text=Copy%20the%20text%20in%20the,of%20your%20website%20or%20blog.)

 ### Code
 Template code for the fixed navbar at the top of each homepage was provided by: [Navbar](https://getbootstrap.com/docs/4.1/components/navbar/)

-Code used to help g

-Google support to help insert the map into the footer of the page:
-[Google Help](https://support.google.com/maps/answer/144361?hl=en-GB&co=GENIE.Platform%3DDesktop#:~:text=Embed%20a%20map%20or%20directions&text=Click%20Share%20or%20embed%20map,Click%20Embed%20map.&text=Copy%20the%20text%20in%20the,of%20your%20website%20or%20blog.)

 ### Acknowledgements